garfix/nli-go/doc/remarks.md

 I am removing the need for a "core database" with silly dummy relations.
 It is replaced by "intent" relations.

+Why you would first write

+    { rule: s(S1) -> interrogative(S1),                                     sense: question(_) }

+you can now write

+    { rule: s(S1) -> interrogative(S1),                                     sense: intent(question) }

+The difference is that `intent` always succeeded, so there's no need to remove it, or create a dummy database entry for it (the dummy core database files that existed).

+I am writing documentation, and it's hard for me to write down how silly some things are, better to fix them right away.

+`intent` describes much better what there relations do: they help the system find the right solution.

 # 2020-06-01

 Haha, it was only slow because the rule was added to all rule bases.
 And the blocks world demo has 4.
 Evaluation time of the demo is back to 0.15 seconds.